Powdee/latex-resume/README.md

-# 📋 Résumé + CV
+# 📋 Résumé

-A repository containing the LaTeX source of Erik Kurjak's résumé, curriculum vitae, and coverletter matter.
+A repository containing the LaTeX source of Erik Kurjak's résumé.
 Deployed with GitHub Actions to Fly.io.

 ## 🔧 Building